eggbeard/backbone-marionette-treeview/README.md

 <pre>var rootNode = new Tree({ label: "rootNode", id: "10", children: trees });</pre>

 ## Checkbox
-By default, you have a checkbox in each node, so you can decide if they will be check or uncheck at start (default is not):
+By default, you have a checkbox in each node, so you can decide if they will be check or uncheck at start:

-<pre>var node = new Tree({ label: "node", id: "1", isChecked: true });</pre>
+<pre>var node = new Tree({ label: "node", id: "1", isChecked: true }); // Default: isChecked = false</pre>

 ## Checkbox Events
 When a checkbox change of state, a "checked" event is trigger on the top collection of your structure.
 It's the same collection that you pass through your TreeView to render.